axelvaldez/radical-companies/_posts/force-and-pain/2023-05-12-fiat-fear-force-or-pain.markdown

  <p>When I came out of the shower I was ready ( for now.</p>

 <h1>Heart-Felt Stories</h1>
- <p>Paty (Patricia) told the story of when she got beaten down by job and she hit bottom.
+ <p>Pati (Patricia) told the story of when she got beaten down by job and she hit bottom.
 She decided to quit.
 Instead, she wanted to build a platform to make it easy for people to do things for the sake of their wellbeing.
 It&rsquo;s been a while, but we are building that platform, not as an app, but as a different way of living and thriving (<em>i.e.</em>, but it does include an app).</p>
  <p>Chabeli told us about her transformation by a simple act: getting over the fear of bringing up what she really felt.
-She was concerned about the others reactionn and was scared of the conversation that would follow.
+She was concerned about the others reaction and was scared of the conversation that would follow.
 Finally, <span class="_quotespan">Make it for people, not just to make money.</span> It took courage to do, but it was the right thing for her and she felt really good after she said it.</p>
  <p>As it turned out, the women that she was working with took her seriously and enjoyed and celebrated the process.</p>
  <p>These stories resonated with me.
 They spoke to the power of having an alternative to the  system we live under.</p>
  <p>It gives me hope.</p>